-UPDATE: It has been almost two years since I painted these cabinets, and they still look great!
+UPDATE: It has been several years since I painted these cabinets, and they still look great!
 Spraying helped provide a smooth finish, and I ALWAYS recommend a water-based sealer rather than a wax for cabinets.
 You can go here to see why I don’t recommend wax on cabinets.

 *This post is a sponsored post by Amy Howard at Home and Hickory Hardware.
 I take pride in reviewing only products that fit my brand and will be beneficial to my readers.
 And while this post is sponsored, all the opinions are my own.